Orléans explosion victim hopes insurance helps quicken cleanup | CBC News

 Six people were taken to hospital, including two workers pulled from the rubble, and it's "a bit of a miracle" more people weren't more seriously hurt, according to the local city councillor.

-About 30 families can't yet return home, according to Minto, and they won't be able to get back inside their homes until investigators finish their work into the cause of the explosion.
+About 30 families can't yet return home, according to Minto on Tuesday, and they won't be able to get back inside their homes until investigators finish their work into the cause of the explosion.

 "They're supposed to come in a couple days," he said.